mciepluc/cocotb-coverage/documentation/source/tutorials.rst

     cg1_inst.sample(); //implicit sampling of the cg1 instance cg1_inst

 In cocotb-coverage, sampling is done each time when a function containing a coverage is called.
-In order to provide exactly the same functionality, a cocotb couroutine must be created that monitors the sampling signal.
+In order to provide exactly the same functionality, a cocotb coroutine must be created that monitors the sampling signal.
 Please note, that this approach may not be effective, as it makes more sense to sample a "test" event rather than "logical" event.

 In cocotb-coverage, the sampling function signature must contains the objects that are being covered.